 What else can be done?

 The greatest power of digital marketing is that once someone sees your ad, you still have access to them and are able to remarket to them ongoing for months – not possible with traditional advertising.
 With a postcard, once that goes in the trash, the “impression” is gone.
 In the case of Lead Ads, for example, you can re-target to all people that saw your ad as well.
-People that opened the lead form on Facebook, but did not submit.
-In Facebook, you can serve the ad to those people again greatly increasing your conversions and leads further; this is something that you just can’t do with traditional marketing.
+People that opened the lead form on Facebook, but did not submit it.
+On Facebook, you can serve the ad to those people again greatly increasing your conversions and leads further; this is something that you just can’t do with traditional marketing.

 Layering Ads Is Another Advantage